The Soldier's Details

 McCudden’s fatherJohn Patrick died in June 1947.
 From Kalgoorlie Miner.

-Wally’s parents received several items of news regarding his welfare:
+During the war, Wally’s parents received several items of news regarding his welfare:

 Above a happy departure from Esperance where best mates Wally and White spent their last leave.